By the end of this section, you will be able to:

 The authority to introduce and pass legislation is a very strong power.
 But it is only one of the many that Congress possesses.
 In general, congressional powers can be divided into three types: enumerated, implied, and inherent.
 An enumerated power is a power explicitly stated in the Constitution.
 An implied power is one not specifically detailed in the Constitution but inferred as necessary to achieve the objectives of the national government.
 And an inherent power, while not enumerated or implied, must be assumed to exist as a direct result of the country’s existence.
 In this section, we will learn about each type of power and the foundations of legitimacy they claim.
 We will also learn about the way the different branches of government have historically appropriated powers not previously granted to them and the way congressional power has recently suffered in this process.

 Some enumerated powers invested in the Congress were included specifically to serve as checks on the other powerful branches of government.
 These include Congress’s sole power to introduce legislation, the Senate’s final say on many presidential nominations and treaties signed by the president, and the House’s ability to impeach or formally accuse the president or other federal officials of wrongdoing (the first step in removing the person from office; the second step, trial and removal, takes place in the U.S. Senate).
-Each of these powers also grants Congress oversight of the actions of the president and his or her administration—that is, the right to review and monitor other bodies such as the executive branch.
-The fact that Congress has the sole power to introduce legislation effectively limits the power of the president to develop the same laws he or she is empowered to enforce.
+Each of these powers also grants Congress oversight of the actions of the president and the administration—that is, the right to review and monitor other bodies such as the executive branch.
+The fact that Congress has the sole power to introduce legislation effectively limits the power of the president to develop the same laws the president is empowered to enforce.
 The Senate’s exclusive power to give final approval for many of the president’s nominees, including cabinet members and judicial appointments, compels the president to consider the needs and desires of Congress when selecting top government officials.
 Finally, removing a president from office who has been elected by the entire country should never be done lightly.
 Giving this responsibility to a large deliberative body of elected officials ensures it will occur only very rarely.

 Despite the fact that the Constitution outlines specific enumerated powers, most of the actions Congress takes on a day-to-day basis are not actually included in this list.
 The reason is that the Constitution not only gives Congress the power to make laws but also gives it some general direction as to what those laws should accomplish.
 The “necessary and proper clause” directs Congress “to make all Laws which shall be necessary and proper for carrying into Execution the foregoing Powers, and all other Powers vested by this Constitution in the Government of the United States, or in any Department or Officer thereof.”
 Laws that regulate banks, establish a minimum wage, and allow for the construction and maintenance of interstate highways are all possible because of the implied powers granted by the necessary and proper clause.
 Today, the overwhelming portion of Congress’s work is tied to the necessary and proper clause.